yegor256/blog/_posts/2018/aug/2018-08-29-soft-skills.md

 **Delivering**.
-Continuous integration, delivery pipeline, build automation, staging, green/blue deployments, etc.&mdash;if you think that all these things concern the DevOps department only, you are wrong.
+Continuous integration, delivery pipeline, build automation, staging, green/blue deployments, etc.---if you think that all these things concern the DevOps department only, you are wrong.
 You have to understand how your lines of code reach your users.
 The bigger the product, the longer the pipeline, the more people it involves, and the more soft skills it requires to be